Docs

 alien build --platforms <platform1>,<platform2>

-Compiles your code using the configured toolchain (Bun for TypeScript, cargo-zigbuild for Rust, Docker for containers), packages it as OCI images, and validates the stack.
+Compiles your code using the configured toolchain (Bun for TypeScript, cargo-zigbuild for Rust, Docker for containers), packages container images where needed, and validates the stack.

-Builds are content-hashed — if your code hasn't changed, the build completes instantly by reusing existing artifacts.
+Builds are content-hashed — if your code hasn't changed, the build completes instantly by reusing the previous output.

 Options: